-The 32GB iPhone 7 is tempting but many of you will be better off with another version of the iPhone 7 or iPhone 7 Plus.
+The 32GB iPhone 7 is tempting but many of you will be better off buying another version of the iPhone 7 or iPhone 7 Plus.

-Earlier this month, Apple took the stage and confirmed two brand new iPhone models.
-The iPhone 7 and iPhone 7 Plus are here and they feature numerous upgrades including improved designs, cameras, processors, battery life, and more.
+The iPhone 7 and iPhone 7 Plus feature numerous upgrades including improved designs, cameras, processors, battery life, and more.

 Apple’s also changed how it handles storage.
-The 16GB iPhone is finally gone.
-In its place is a 32GB iPhone 7.
+The 16GB iPhone is finally gone and in its place is a 32GB iPhone 7.

 The 32GB iPhone 7 is the cheapest option and its accompanied by the 128GB iPhone 7 and a much larger 256GB iPhone 7.

 The storage bump and the cheap price make the 32GB versions of the iPhone 7 and iPhone 7 Plus attractive options.